 A. To help minimise human error we have locked some of the cells.
 This is to ensure that you don’t accidentally change something and mess the formulas up.

-What you’ll learn in our 6 Reasons Why Absence Management is Failing Your Business eBook
+eBook: Six Reasons Why Absence Management is Failing Your Business

 47% of HR managers believe poor systems including paper and spreadsheets negatively impact productivity – it’s time for a change.

-Download our free eBook and spot the key challenges and improve ways of working to boost HR productivity.
+Download our free eBook and spot the key challenges and better understand employee absence